-On December 9, 2021, the Company acquired Thomas subject to the Merger Agreement.
-Xometry expects to leverage Thomas' marketing and data services to deliver a suite of end-to-end services for sellers with additional financial services and digital marketing products.
+On December 9, 2021, the Company acquired Thomas subject to an Agreement and Plan of Merger.
+Xometry leverages Thomas' marketing and data services to deliver a suite of end-to-end services for suppliers with additional financial services and digital marketing products.
 The Company accounted for the acquisition as a business combination.
-The goodwill of \$246.7 million arising from the acquisition of Thomas related to certain expected synergies which includes the ability to drive buyers and seller onto our platform and provide additional products and services.
-This goodwill which is included in our U.S. reporting segment is not expected to be deductible for tax purposes.
-The aggregate non-contingent portion of the purchase price was approximately \$276.3 million and was paid in cash and Class A common stock on the acquisition date.
+The goodwill of \$250.1 million arising from the acquisition of Thomas related to certain expected synergies which includes growing buyers and suppliers, expanding into new categories and enhancing supplier services.
+This goodwill, which is included in our U.S. reporting segment, is not deductible for tax purposes.
+The aggregate non-contingent portion of the purchase price was approximately \$275.8 million and was paid in cash and Class A common stock on the acquisition date.